 Similarly, in niches like DIY or travel, you need to show how things are done instead of just talking about them.
 Naturally, they require higher budgets and more effort in creating videos.

 So before choosing a niche, make sure you understand the kind of videos you need to create to stand out.
-Otherwise, you might struggle to gain traction.
+Otherwise, you may understand all the technical aspects of how to start a YouTube channel, but you might struggle to gain traction.